Plumbing

 Adjust the Pressure-Reducing Valve

-You can usually locate your pressure-reducing valve on your main water line that enters your home.
-It often is a brass color and has a cone-shaped top, which is the part that you adjust.
+You can usually locate your pressure-reducing valve on the main water line that enters your home.
+It is often a brass color and has a cone-shaped top, which is the part that you adjust.

 How to Adjust Your Pressure Reducing Valve